ThaSMorato/PointerAngleApi/README.md

 I used Postgress as db, if you want to use another db, change the config/database.js

+If you dont have Postgres, you can use the docker, in windows you can try [Docker for windows](https://docs.docker.com/docker-for-windows/)

 For more config changes, src/models/index.js is the file you need to change

 For more information about the Orm, check the [sequelize docs](https://sequelize.org/master/)